mmark-md/mmark/README.md

 * **Markup characters**, including the following: `*`, `~`, `_`, `` ` ``,
   `^`, `[`, `]`.
 These are used for markup and whenever they appear in a document, they must form valid markup constructions.
-To be used as ordinary punctuation characters they must be backslash escaped.
+To be used as ordinary punctuation characters they must be backslash escaped (there is exactly one exception to this, see below).

 * **Punctuation characters**, which include all punctuation characters that are not **markup characters**.